tonyamart/formulas_maps/scr/01_geodata_directions.md

 ### short vs long dist

-How mean distances are changing, if we divide these in two groups and put on roughly the same timeline (no grouping)
+Previous plot was just aggregating all distances based on 50-year period and calculated means etc. Here I did not do any aggregation, but divided the observations in two groups (\> or \<1000km distance).
+Then I put everything on roughly the same timeline (no aggregation, just formulas + author’s year birth)

     `geom_smooth()` using method = 'loess' and formula = 'y ~ x'

 ![](01_geodata_directions.markdown_strict_files/figure-markdown_strict/unnamed-chunk-17-1.png)

-For longer distances: everyone except EN and FR are usually below the 5k distances even for longer ones? ru is somewhere inbetween
+For longer distances: everyone except EN and FR are usually below the 5k distances even for longer ones? ru is somewhere inbetween.

+So I guess what are the takeouts here:

+-   the distribution of from-to distances is very unequal: we actually have more closer distances, when something like “from portugal to china” situations;

+-   however the latter is characteristic at least for Eng, Fr, and mb Ru (not surprising but still); for Italy we have too little observations; German corpus look to me closer to Czech, than to the ‘expansion’ ones;

+-   I think we should consider dividing the distances in groups for sure, otherwise short distances are practically invisible;

+-   Question what I’m not sure about is the threshold between short/long distance though, should it be calculated for each country separately, or not, etc. FOR NOW I just used 1000km for all corpora.

 ### Types: river –\> mountain

+How distances are related to the types of locations in from-to formula?

 #### Overview